-NBC’s Board of Directors consists of the President/CEO of each member center and for the 2016-17 term William Reed, President and CEO of Kentucky Blood Center serves as the Chair of the Board.
+NBC’s Board of Directors consists of the President/CEO of each member center.
+For the 2023-25 term, Doug Morton, President and CEO of San Diego Blood Bank serves as the Chair of the Board.

 Kentucky Blood center, the largest Food and Drug Administration licensed blood bank headquartered in Kentucky, is a nonprofit organization dedicated to ensuring a safe, adequate blood supply for patients at nearly 70 Kentucky hospitals and clinics in more than 60 counties.
 KBC relies on volunteers to collect 400 pints of blood per day to meet area patients’ needs.
 Over the last year KBC distributed nearly 130,000 blood components